joaoflaviosantos/fastapi-async-sqlmodel-boilerplate/README.md

 ## Project Overview

-This is a boilerplate project designed for building high-performance APIs using FastAPI, SQLModel (v2.0), Redis, ARQ, NGINX, and Docker.
-The goal is to leverage asynchronous programming as much as possible to achieve optimal performance, embracing the Django-like folder structure.

-**Folder Structure Sensibility:**
-The project adheres to a Django-inspired folder structure, promoting a logical organization of functionalities within designated directories.
-Notably, there is a dedicated directory named `apps` where individual applications are housed.
-This deliberate structuring fosters a modular and clear codebase, facilitating developers in locating and comprehending specific features efficiently.
-Key areas like `system/auth` and `blog/posts` exemplify this organizational approach, striking an optimal balance between modularity and clarity.
+This FastAPI boilerplate for high-performance APIs leverages async programming alongside libraries such as SQLModel, Redis, ARQ, NGINX, and Docker.
+It follows a Django-inspired folder structure for a clear, modular codebase.
+Key areas like `system/auth` and `blog/posts` showcase the optimal balance between modularity and clarity.
+The project adheres to the KISS principle (Keep It Simple, Stupid).

 ## Technologies Featured

 This project aims to provide a solid foundation for developing APIs with the following cutting-edge technologies:

-- **FastAPI:** A modern, fast web framework for building APIs with Python.
+- ⚡️ **Fully Async:** Leverage the power of asynchronous programming.
+- 🚀 **FastAPI:** Utilize FastAPI for rapid API development.
-- **SQLModel (v2.0):** A SQL query builder and ORM for Python, incorporating SQLAlchemy 2.0, designed to reduce the mapping between persistence and transport classes.
-Utilizing Pydantic v2 can bring performance improvements ranging from 5x to 50x compared to Pydantic v1.
+- 🧰 **SQLModel 2.0:** Seamlessly integrates with SQLAlchemy 2.0 for versatile Python SQL operations, reducing the mapping between persistence and transport classes.
+Using Pydantic v2 can result in performance improvements from 5x to 50x compared to Pydantic v1.
-- **Redis:** In-memory data structure store, crucial for caching and other high-performance use cases.
-Utilized in the project through the `redis.asyncio` library for asynchronous operations.
-Redis is employed to create a rate limiter in conjunction with SQLModel.
-- **ARQ:** A high-performance asynchronous task queue for handling asynchronous and periodic tasks.
-ARQ is an excellent choice for lightweight and asyncio-friendly task processing.
+- 🔐 **JWT User Authentication:** Secure user authentication using JSON Web Tokens.
+- 🍪 **Cookie-based Refresh Token:** Implement refresh token mechanism using cookies.
+- 🏬 **Easy Redis Caching:** Utilize Redis for simple and effective caching.
+- 👜 **Client-side Caching:** Facilitate easy client-side caching for improved performance.
+- 🚦 **ARQ Integration:** Seamlessly integrate ARQ for efficient task queue management.
+- ⚙️ **Efficient Querying:** Optimize database queries by fetching only what's needed, with support for joins.
+- ⎘ **Pagination Support:** Out-of-the-box pagination support for enhanced data presentation.
+- 🛑 **Rate Limiter Dependency:** Implement a rate limiter for controlled API access.
+- 👮 **Secure FastAPI Docs:** Restrict FastAPI docs behind authentication and hide based on the environment.
+- 🦾 **Easily Extendable:** Extend and customize the project effortlessly.
+- 🤸‍♂️ **Flexible:** Adapt the boilerplate to suit your specific needs.
+- 🚚 **Docker Compose:** Easily run the project with Docker Compose.
-- **NGINX:** A high-performance web server that doubles as a reverse proxy and load balancer.
+- ⚖️ **NGINX Reverse Proxy and Load Balancing:** Enhance scalability with NGINX reverse proxy and load balancing.
-- **Docker:** Containerization for effortless deployment and scalability.

 This project aims to provide a robust structure while serving as an excellent tool for quick POC validations and MVP launches.
 It's crafted to attract enthusiasts who appreciate how Django operates.